manojmulammagari/data-analysis-practice/README.md

 ## Dependencies

-These notebooks use standard Python libraries (pandas, numpy, matplotlib, seaborn), all available in Colab by default.
+These notebooks use standard Python libraries (pandas, numpy, matplotlib), all available in Colab by default.

 ## 📜 License